 #12: The 4 Cantonment Areas

 The word cantonment means district.
-There are 4 Cantonment areas in Fort Benning, They are:
+There are 4 Cantonment areas at the installation.
+They are:

 - The Main Post which houses smaller FORSCOM units, Officer Candidate School, Airborne School, Etc…

 - Kelley Hill is the home of primarily armored battalions as well as other regiments and battalions.

 - Sand Hill is where you will find the majority of infantry.